jonaskahn/asktube/engine/README.md

 ## Prefer ENV for running LOCAL

-> If your pc has gpu, use "Recommendation" settings
+> If your pc has Nvidia GPU, use "Recommendation" settings.

 | Name                           | Value                         | Recommendation                 | Note |
 |--------------------------------|-------------------------------|--------------------------------|------|